OberstKrueger/www-oberstkrueger-com/report/gaming/games-i-have-played/index.md

 - Super Metroid
 - Super Smash Bros.
 - Super Smash Bros.
 Brawl
 - Super Smash Bros.
-For Wii U
-- Super Smash Bros.
 Melee
 - [The Addams Family](https://en.wikipedia.org/wiki/The_Addams_Family_(video_game))
 - [The Addams Family: Pugley's Scavenger Hunt](https://en.wikipedia.org/wiki/The_Addams_Family_(video_game_series)#The_Addams_Family:_Pugsley.27s_Scavenger_Hunt)
 - The Legend of Zelda: A Link To The Past
 - The Legend of Zelda: Link's Awakening
 - The Legend of Zelda: Ocarina of Time
-- The Legend of Zelda: The Wind Waker
 - [Yoshi's Cookie](https://en.wikipedia.org/wiki/Yoshi%27s_Cookie)